Sarayu99/Reddit_Project/README.md

 1. 'Node_Embeddings_For_Fifteen_Subreddits.ipynb' - Contains the code to create the networkX graph, and generate the node embeddings, and find the network similarity between the sender and receiver of comments from 15 subreddits.

-2. Word_Embeddings_For_Fifteen_Subreddits.ipynb' - Contains the code to generate the mean word embedding (using SBERT) of a given user on the platform, and then calculate the difference in mean word embedding between a sender and a receiver pair who interacted via a comment on the platform.
+2. 'Word_Embeddings_For_Fifteen_Subreddits.ipynb' - Contains the code to generate the mean word embedding (using SBERT) of a given user on the platform, and then calculate the difference in mean word embedding between a sender and a receiver pair who interacted via a comment on the platform.

+3. 'Reading_Network_Similarity.ipynb' - reads the output file generated from 'Node_Embeddings_For_Fifteen_Subreddits.ipynb'

+4. 'Reading_Culture_Similarity.ipynb' - reads the output file generated from 'Word_Embeddings_For_Fifteen_Subreddits.ipynb'